 We have extensive experience working in low- and middle-income countries.

-In 2018, we are working in 15 countries across Africa and Asia, including Bangladesh, Cambodia, Ghana, India, Kenya, Malawi, Niger, Nigeria, Oman, Sierra Leone, Tanzania, Togo, United Kingdom, Zambia and Zimbabwe.
+We are actively working in 17 countries across Africa and Asia, including Bangladesh, Cambodia, Chad, Ghana, India, Kenya, Malawi, Niger, Nigeria, Oman, Sierra Leone, Tanzania, Togo, Zambia and Zimbabwe.

 CMNH has many international partnerships, including: